What to try when you haven't tried much yet.

 So there you have it.
 Five bourbons to get you on your way.
 After you identify what you like and what you don't like about each bourbon, then you can start expanding your horizons.
 And of course, it goes without saying that you should be taking notes along the way.
 After you've been at it for a while go back and revisit some of the ones you tried early on to see how your palate has changed.
 I think you'll be surprised to find out that you now like some of the ones you didn't previously or that you don't care for some of those you thought were favorites.

 And here's the sales pitch.
 Are you looking for a journal to take your notes in?
-Well, at BourbonGuyGifts.com I offer hand produced bourbon tasting journals for only $10 plus shipping.
+Well, at BourbonGuyGifts.com I offer hand produced bourbon tasting journals for a reasonable price.
 Of course, I offer many other hand-crafted items for sale as well.